skyvers/skyve-dev-guide/_pages/appendix-skyve-application-configuration.md

 7. Read and accept the terms of use
 8. Click Submit

-Once you have received your *site* key, copy your key into the Startup Configuration section of the Admin menu of your Skyve application:
+Once you have received your *site* and *secret* key, copy your key into the Startup Configuration section of the Admin menu of your Skyve application:

 1. From the Admin menu, open Configuration
 2. Change tabs to the Startup Configuration tab
 3. Scroll down to the Security Settings section
 4. Select 'Google Recaptcha' as the CAPTCHA Type
-5. Enter the Site Key and then press Save at the top of the form.
+5. Enter the Site and secret keys and then press Save at the top of the form.

-Alternatively, you can place the API key in the project JSON file under `api` -> `googleRecaptchaSiteKey:`
+Alternatively, you can place the API key in the project JSON file under `api` -> `googleRecaptchaSiteKey:` and `googleRecaptchaSecretKey:`.

 ```
 	// API Settings
 	api: {
 		googleRecaptchaSiteKey: "xxxxxxxxxxx",
+		googleRecaptchaSecretKey: "xxxxxxxxxxx",
+	}
 ```
 #### Cloudflare Turnstile (requires skyve > 9.1.0)

 First, sign up for a Cloudflare Turnstile key as follows:

 1. Visit [Cloudflare](https://dash.cloudflare.com/sign-up) and sign up
 2. Click Turnstile in the sidebar menu on the left
 3. Click the 'Add site' button to add a new site